-Note: Company marked with a Δ sign is a non-consolidated subsidiaries; that marked with a is an affiliate; those with no mark are consolidated subsidiaries Source: Compiled by Fisco from company materials
+Note: Company marked with a $\Delta$ sign is a non-consolidated subsidiaries; that marked with a \ is an affiliate; those with no mark are consolidated subsidiaries

 LP Gas Business

 The LP gas business purchases all of its LP gas from affiliate Japan Gas Energy Corp.
 (JGE) and sells it through subsidiaries to about 300,000 households.
 It also sells LP gas wholesale to about 1,600 retailers.
 Combining direct and indirect sales, it supplies about one million households.